-Myth#4: “I’ve Crossed Over Before with No Problem…I’ll be Fine”.
+Myth#4: “I’ve Crossed into the U.S. Before with No Problem…I’ll be Fine”.

 Myth#7: “A Pardon Will Guarantee My Freedom to the U.S.”

+FACT: A Pardon will not guarantee your legal entry into the United States.
 These uncertainties and myths should persuade many Canadians with a record to apply for a U.S. entry Waiver before making any plans to visit the U.S.

 Taking the time to apply for a U.S. waiver in advance, and crossing into the states with the proper documentation can save travelers from being denied, arrested, detained or worse.

-Pardon Applications of Canada, the nationwide processing firm for Canadian Pardon (Record Suspension) & U.S. Entry Waiver applications.
+Pardon Applications of Canada is a nationwide A+ Accredited processing firm for Canadian Pardon (Record Suspension) & U.S. Entry Waiver applications.
 For more information on Pardon Applications of Canada, call 866-383-9744 or [email protected].

 Email [email protected]